 Tap the Room with which you want to associate the device and then tap “Next.”

 Grouping your devices in rooms means you can control those rooms by referring to them.
-If you have grouped devices in a room labeled “bedroom” you can say “Hey Google, turn off the bedroom” or “turn off the bedroom lights” even when the Google Home is located elsewhere in the house.
+If you have grouped devices in a room labeled “bedroom” you can say “Hey Google, turn off the bedroom lights” from anywhere.

 - › How to Name Your Smarthome Devices for Better Voice Control